menu

 date: 11 August 2020

-reading time: 4 min
+reading time: 9 min

 “If you can’t measure it, you can’t manage it” – this quote is often repeated in various professional publications, time and time again.
 Although no one actually knows who said it first, a number of IT specialists find a lot of truth in it.
-We are no exception – and that’s why, in our opinion, every solid IT company should have a set of indicators that help measure the effectiveness of software delivery.

-Delivery Success Indicators (DSIs) are a set of KPIs that help managers monitor all of their projects with greater efficiency.
 Since project evaluation should be based on facts, not gut feelings or instincts, this means that DSIs should be based on the occurrence of certain events and behaviours – things that can be observed, counted and somehow measured in order to show the actual state of software development.

-Why are these indicators so important?
+Why are software delivery performance metrics so important?

 Having a set of clearly defined DSIs benefits both sides of the cooperation.
-The software company can better manage the project, while the client can have a more detailed and in-depth view into how the work is progressing.

 In short, Delivery Success Indicators:

-• help define the status of the project, so that everyone knows where they stand,
+• help define the status of the project so that everyone knows where they stand,

 • allow an IT partner to draw adequate conclusions and streamline the delivery process,